CoryLR/user-routine/README.md

 spaCheck([
-  'await div.some-popup', // Awaits the existence of this element 'await div.some-popup With certain text', // Also waits for it to include certain text 'await !div.some-spinner', // Awaits the non-existence of this element 'await !div.some-popup With certain text', // Also waits for it to not include certain text 'wait 3000', // waits 3 seconds
+  'await div.some-popup', // Awaits the existence of this element 'await div.some-popup With certain text', // Also waits for it to include certain text '!await div.some-spinner', // Awaits the non-existence of this element '!await div.some-popup With certain text', // Also waits for it to not include certain text 'wait 3000', // waits 3 seconds
 ]);
 ```